 Lots of people basically have their whole CV on their LinkedIn page.
 They have listed achievements and 5-10 responsibilities for every role they have done.
 If you are interested in a type of job, then type in that job, and try to find some of these profiles.
 It might take you 5 or so profiles before you get a very detailed good one.

 After you find a few of these profiles, make a note of the skills and experience that are needed to be a top candidate for this role.
 Then critically assess whether you have these skills.
 If not, research how you would get them; either via internet searches or by asking someone you know in that field.

-Career Inspiration: #4.
-Questions to help you uncover your purpose
+How to Find the Right Career for Me Tip #4: Questions to help you uncover your purpose

 For some it’s simple: work is a job, a way to pay the bills.
 They get out of bed because they have to; if they don’t they won’t get paid.
 For others, they see work as part of their purpose in life.
 They get out of bed every morning as they see each day as bringing them closer to their main goal in life.